Hepatitis & Liver Cancer

 Since chronic hepatitis B doesn’t always cause symptoms in its early stages, screening may be the only way to determine whether or not you’re infected.
 Mountain View Hospital (El Camino Hospital) provides free hepatitis B screening for uninsured and underserved people in the community.
 Call 650-988-3234 for more information.

 If you test negative, you may want to consider getting vaccinated against the disease.
 Getting vaccinated is the best way to protect yourself from developing the disease.
 If you have medical insurance, visit your primary care provider.
-The hepatitis B vaccine is covered by most insurance plans.
-If you do not have insurance, a free vaccination may be available to you from the Santa Clara County Department of Public Health.

 If you’re infected with hepatitis B, you need to follow up with your doctor every six months — even if you feel healthy — to monitor liver damage and your liver cancer risk.